sylaspg/grasp-continuum/README.md

        1/2+
   ```

+3. **Angular coefficients**

-3. Run `rangular` as usual (with _Full interaction_ option enabled).
+   Run `rangular` as usual (with _Full interaction_ option enabled).

+4. **Initial estimations of the radialal wave funcitons**

-4. Run `rwfnestimate`, use the previously calculated radial wave functions
+   Run `rwfnestimate`, using the previously calculated radial wave functions
    as initial estimation for the 'core' orbitals (option _1 -- GRASP92 File_).
-   For the additional electron which is designed to be a _continuum_ one,
-   use the new option _5 -- Continuum orbital_.
+   For estimation of the additional electron which is designed to be a _continuum_ one, use the new option _5 -- Continuum orbital_.
-   Any other method (options _2 - 4_) should also work.
+   Any other method (options _2 - 4_) should also work
-   Try them, if you encounter convergence problems during the actual calculations in the next step.
+   (try them, if you encounter convergence problems during the actual calculations in the next step).

+5. **SCF procedure**

-5. Invoke `rmcdhf`, then
+    Invoke `rmcdhf`, then
-    - answer _n_ when asked _Default settings?_
+    - answer _n_ when asked about _Default settings_
-    - answer _y_ when asked _Perform continuum wave function calculations?_
+    - answer _y_ when asked about _Perform continuum wave function calculations?_
     - provide continuum electron energy in hartree
-    (should be positive, or zero for accurate scattering length calculation)
+    (should be positive or zero for accurate scattering length calculation)
     - decide if polarization potential should be included.
       - _0_ - do not include polarization potential
-      - _1_ - include dipole term of the model potential with default parameters:
+      - _1_ - include the dipole term of the model potential with default parameters:
             $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations
             as the size of the outermost orbital; here, the quadrupole term is omitted
       - _2_ - include model potential with all parameters provided manually by the user; in turn:
             $\alpha_d$, $\langle r_0^3\rangle$, $\alpha_q$ and $\langle r_0^5\rangle$
-      - _3_ - include numerical potential from file named `vpol`
+      - _3_ - include numerical potential from the file named `vpol`
-    - decide (_y_/_n_), if the calculated continuum wave function should be normalized
+    - decide (_y_/_n_) if the calculated continuum wave function should be normalized
     - answer _y_ when asked _Change default speed of light or radial grid parameters?_
     - answer _y_ when asked _Revise default radial grid parameters?_
     - enter new _RNT_ and _H_ values (firstly, the defaults might be kept)
     - enter new _HP_; use non-zero value to force the linearly-logarithmic grid,
     which ensures adequate grid density far from the scattering centre;
     _1.0_ or less is the good choice for a first try
-    - enter new _N_; in general, use as big number as possible to ensure as long grid as possible;
+    - enter new _N_; in general, use as a big number as possible to ensure as long grid as possible;
-    _5000_ is the default, but even tens of thousands points might be required in some cases, which would require code modification (_NNNP_ value in `src/lib/libmod/parameter_def_M.f90`) and recompilation
+    _5000_ is the default, but even tens of thousands of points might be required in some cases, which would require code modification (_NNNP_ value in `src/lib/libmod/parameter_def_M.f90`) and recompilation

-      Answers to the other questions should be obvious to any GRASP user.

     > **Please note:**
     > If calculations do not converge (_Maximal iterations exceeded_),
     experiment with the other grid parameters,
     > and/or try the other method for initial estimation of the radial wave function for the continuum electron.

+6. **Output**

-6. The calculated continuum orbital wave function will be stored in the `rwfn.out` file
+    The calculated continuum orbital wave function will be stored in the `rwfn.out` file
     (together with the bound orbitals), and also in a text-formatted file `continuum.csp`.

     If the grid is long enough and electron energy is not zero, calculated phase shift and scattering length
-    will be written to screen and to `rmcdhf.sum` file.
+    are written to the screen and to the `rmcdhf.sum` summary file.
 The accuracy of the scattering length strongly depends
     on the electron energy
     (smaller energy means better accuracy, since it should be calculated in the $k\to0$ limit).

     If the electron energy is set to zero, only the scattering length is calculated in a more accurate approach,
     as the intersection of the asymptote of the zero-energy wave function with the r-axis.
-    In that case, additional parameter 'diff'
+    In that case, the additional parameter 'diff'
     is calculated and shown, specifying the percentage difference between the scattering length
     calculated from the last two points on the grid,
     and from the penultimate
-    and the one before the penultimate point (lower value means better accuracy).
+    and the one before the penultimate point (a lower value means better accuracy).

-    Summary file, `rmcdhf.sum` is supplemented by
-    some additional info about performed calculations,
-    including phase shift and scattering length.

 ## Examples

-### Elastic scattering of electron from argon atoms
+### Elastic scattering of electrons from argon atoms

 Bound states estimation, continuum orbital wave functions generation
-(for two different partial waves), phase shifts calculations, scattering length calculations using _zero energy_ approach;
+(for two different partial waves), phase shift calculations, scattering length calculations using the _zero energy_ approach;
 calculations with default and manually entered parameters of polarization potential.

 Files in `/grasptest/continuum/argon-electron_scattering` directory: